SolankiPratikkumar/Literature-Survey-on-VCO/README.md

 * Negative Resistance: The transistors provide negative resistance to counteract losses and sustain oscillations.
 * Tuning: Varactors adjust the capacitance in the LC tank, changing the oscillation frequency.

-# Simulation of LC VCO:
+# Simulation of CMOS based LC VCO:
 ### Design of 6.7 GHz~7.518 GHz Cross-Coupled LC-VCO in 180nm CMOS technology by Sophiya Susan S and Dr. Siva S Yellampalli

 * We are simulating using gpdk 45nm CMOS technology is good choice since it reduces cost and has low power compared to other technologies.